airlabglobal/AIRlab-site/docs/image-recommendations.md

-# Image Recommendations for AIRLab Website
+# Image Recommendations for AIRLAB Website

 ## Current Status
 The website currently uses placeholder images from Unsplash.
-For a more authentic and professional look, you should replace these with actual photos from AIRLab.
+For a more authentic and professional look, you should replace these with actual photos from AIRLAB.

 ## Recommended Photos to Take